Plants do not exist to be pretty.

 -

-Require less water, and no fertilizer.
+Require less water, upkeep and no fertilizers.
+They reduce:

 -